This Blog Is Republishing All the Animal Welfare Records the USDA Deleted

 First, disappear all the records.
 History is for losers.
 Information is sad.

-Shock of all shocks (Score:2)
+Shock of all shocks (Score:1, Troll)

 Trump did not order the files taken down, having been done under the not-so-watchful eye of Barack "Government should be transparent" Obama.